Display-Lab/Leakdown-Tester/readme.md

 # Leakdown Tester User Manual
 Here are listed the currently implemented user commands, environmental variables, and instructions for use.
-## Environmental Variables
-1) `CSVPATH` - Filepath to a local CSV file.
-The script checks for this on startup, as JSON content to send as a POST request is currently required.
-You can specify this filepath with the csv argument, or you can set the env var and specify a different filepath with the csv argument which will override the environment variable.
-A filepath must be specified if not using the `useGit` argument.
-2) `PFP` - URL of the PFP API endpoint where the POST requests are sent.
-It is likely faster to use the `--target` argument to set the API endpoint rather than to set the environment variable here, however both methods are implemented.
-Use what works for you.
-3) `TARGET_AUDIENCE` - Variable which contains the "target audience" part of the authentication process for connecting with the GCP PFP API.
-4) `SAPATH` - Variable that sets path to your own Service Account JSON file for use in authorizing POSTs to the GCP PFP instance.

 ## Arguments
 Below are the arguments that can be used to run LDT.
 Initializing with all default values will yield a single post request from CSV file sent to a locally hosted API instance.